masi-sh/masi-sh.github.io/_pages/cv.md

 Research and Work experience
 ======
+* Spring 2023 - Present:
+  * Postdoctoral Researcher at the Vector Institute
+  * Overview: At Vector, I work on privacy preserving maching learning for applications in various industry sectors

-* Fall 2021 - Present:
+* Fall 2021 - Present (on leave since May 2023):
   * Senior cryptography consultant at RBC (Royal Bank of Canada)
-  * Overview: At RBC, I lead preparation for post-quantum cryptography migration, consult with technology groups and conduct research to identify options that meet their security requirements, and develop cryptographic architectural patterns and standards in the organization.
+  * Overview: At RBC, I lead preparation for post-quantum cryptography migration, consulted with technology groups and conducted research to identify options that meet their security requirements, and developed cryptographic architectural patterns and standards in the organization.

 * Fall 2020:
   * Research Intern, National Research Council (Canada)